Marcusenius macrolepidotus: Distribution

-Lower Zambezi bulldogs are a species that mainly inhabit Southeastern Africa.
+Bulldogs are a species that mainly inhabit Southeastern Africa.
 They are migratory fish, which prefer to inhabit muddy-bottomed and heavily vegetated inland freshwater ecosystems, primarily rivers, lakes, and floodplains.
 Up until recently, the Bulldog was believed to be a single widespread species, with the idea that they were within many other countries, such as the Democratic Republic of Congo, Botswana, South Africa, and more.
 However, after recent gene analysis of multiple supposed Bulldog populations, it was found that M. macrolepidotus mainly inhabits the Middle to Lower Zambezi River from the Victoria Falls area in Zimbabwe and Zambia, through to Tete, Mozambique, a much smaller range than originally believed.
 They have also been found in the Licuare River, and have been recorded to migrate in shoals up Zambezi River tributaries such as the Shire River, which receives drainage from Lake Malawi, and the Buzi and Muele Rivers in Mozambique, especially during flood season.
 There have been no recordings of introductions to non-native habitats, and populations are relatively stable in their distribution throughout these places.

 Partial map of southern Africa showing the sampling localities for Marcusenius sp.
-(1) Tete on the Lower Zambezi, (15) Buzi River System; (16) Pungwe River; (17) Lower Zambezi, delta region; (18) Mulela River; (19) Rovuma River System, all sampling locations where Lower Zambezi bulldogs were found.
+(1) Tete on the Lower Zambezi, (15) Buzi River System; (16) Pungwe River; (17) Lower Zambezi, delta region; (18) Mulela River; (19) Rovuma River System, all sampling locations where bulldogs were found.